valeriansaliou/bandurria/README.md

 - [x] Provide ability to customize every action, button and input placeholder wordings, since there will be no internationalization, it will solely be done via configuring custom eg. button labels from the configuration file.
 - [x] Upon sending the first comment for a given page, internally check that the blog page exists with a HTTP request (it should return 200), if the page already exists in database then no need to check again (this prevents inserting junk in the database).
 - [x] Make comments anchorable when clicking on the comment date, and auto-scroll to the target comment when page URL has anchor.
-- [ ] Proof of work anti spam mechanism, with progress bar (multiple parallel hash computation), with ability to configure difficulty.
-- [ ] Upon sending a comment and passing the PoW, always require administrators to moderate the comment, even if it comes from an administrator email (no-fault spam prevention).
+- [x] Upon sending a comment and passing the PoW, always require administrators to moderate the comment, even if it comes from an administrator email (no-fault spam prevention).
+- [ ] Proof of work anti spam mechanism, with progress bar if still computing upon submitting the comment (multiple parallel hash computation), with ability to configure difficulty and parallel games.
 - [ ] Notify of replies to user comments over email to users if they opted to receive replies once the comment passed moderation (enable engagement, which was an issue with other simple commenting systems since users didn’t get notified of replies to their own comments).
+- [ ] Remove the trusted flag in the authors database table, and the verified flag in the comments database table (not used anymore).
-- [ ] Perform a static analysis and security review of the source code.
+- [ ] Perform a static analysis and security review of the source code (once 100% of features have been implemented).
 - [ ] Write a personal blog article about Bandurria and direct all demo URLs to this article (instead of the current one).

 ## How to use it?